c3lang/c3docs-old/docs/macros.md

 Macros support the typed vaargs used by C3 functions: `macro void foo(int... args)` and `macro void bar(args...)` but it also supports a unique set of macro vaargs that look like C style vaargs: `macro void baz(...)`

-To access the arguments there is a family of $va-* built in functions to retrieve the arguments:
+To access the arguments there is a family of $va-* built-in functions to retrieve the arguments:

     macro compile_time_sum(...)